gudrunhe/secdec/doc/source/gettingstarted.rst

 List of Examples
 ----------------

-..
-TODO: add reference to QMC paper

 Here we list the available examples.
-For more details regarding each example see [PSD17]_.
+For more details regarding each example see [PSD17]_ and [PSD18]_.

 +----------------------------+--------------------------------------------------------------------------------------------------------------------------------+
 | **easy**:                  | a simple parametric integral, described in :numref:`a_simple_example`                                                          |